 What were Shreveport newscasts like in 1976?
-Actually pretty uninteresting compared to 2021.
+Actually pretty uninteresting compared to our current world.
 Although that might depend on what you consider "interesting".

 Today's Shreveport newscasts are much more serious than the 1976 KTBS broadcast we found.
 Today's Shreveport news is filled with violence and fights on a consistent basis.
 Not just physical fights, but political and business fights load up news coverage.
 But it's not the fault of the people bringing you the news.